charitha-madala/Natural-language-processing/README.md

 # Natural-language-processing
  Natural language processing is a subfield of linguistics, computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human languages, in particular how to program computers to process and analyze large amounts of natural language data.
+This project predicts if a review is positive or negative.
 # Prerequisites:
 1. _Python 3.6+_
 2. _Anaconda Distribution 5.2+_